lab-brussels-1/loruki-2/planning/development-strategy.md

 - Title of Loruki website in the header
 - Loruki paragraph at the very top of the page in body
+- everything inside a div to make a navbar

 ### Title: CSS